 JR: Yes.
 I keep saying one of these days, I'm going to get a real job, but it hasn't happened yet.
 I kind of feel it's great that I haven't had to.
-I always felt when I was doing it, in fact, years ago, first thing I said, when I was like twenty-five per se, I said, I can't believe life is so easy because we used to catch a lot of clams and make a lot of money for that time.
+I always felt when I was doing it-matter of fact, years ago, first thing I said, when I was like twenty-five, I said, I can't believe life is so easy because we used to catch a lot of clams and make a lot of money for that time.
 I said, this is great.
 Then I said, I know this is going to end.
-So, when it started slowing down, I said, I hope the bay dies so I have to get off because you might get stuck out there.
-So, that's one reason why I went to school nights and tried to cover my butt that way that if anybody said, do you have a college education, they could say, yes, and science was my major.
-They didn't offer marine biology in the school that I had, but I have a "science" degree.
-But I was worried about getting caught and just being a bayman because times have changed.
-You saw it with the clamming and clam doesn't last forever.
-All the regs are coming down.
+So, when it started slowing down, I said, I hope the bay dies so I have to get off because you knew you might get stuck out there.
+So, that's one reason why I went to school nights and tried to cover my butt that way.
+That if anybody said, do you have a college education, I could say, yes, and science was my major.
+They didn't offer marine biology in the school that I had at nights, but I have a science degree-science emphasis.
+But I was worried about getting caught and just being a bayman because times are changing.
+You saw it with the clamming and clamming doesn't last forever.
+And fishing and now all the regs are coming down.
 There's not too many fishermen left.
 I would love to see it lasts forever.
-If you could guarantee me, it lasts forever, I'll never do anything else, but you're always worried.
+If you could guarantee me it lasts forever, I'll never do anything else, but you're always worried.